jka-kan/hanon-piano-trainer/README.md

 ![Pianoroll screenshot](pianoroll.png)

-(Note: 'statistics' branch for developing saving and processings user's progress.
-Logging is working, the next step is to clean up and document.
-Also refactoring is needed: several functions should be in classes in order to avoid using global variables.)

 # Hanon — MIDI-Based Finger Independence Trainer

 **Hanon** is an experimental tool designed to develop *finger independence and rhythmic precision* in piano technique especially suited for Hanon exercises and other repetitive technical patterns.